Skip to main content

 Named Environments

-Named environments let one project support several compute targets, for example a cheap local Docker setup for day-to-day dev and a remote Akash lease for longer integration runs.
-Define them under resources in the config, or manage them in Project Settings > Resource Environments (Worktree Setup tab).
+Named environments let one project support several targets: a cheap local Docker stack for day-to-day work, a remote lease for longer integration runs.
+Define them under resources in the config, or manage them in Project Settings > Worktree Setup > Resource Environments.

-The settings GUI handles multiple named environments through a dropdown selector, an icon picker (Server, Cloud, Container, CPU, Globe, Rocket, Database, Terminal, Box, Layers), per-environment command lists with drag-to-reorder, an in-UI variable reference, and a Default Worktree Mode selector that controls what's pre-selected in the New Worktree dialog.
+The settings UI gives you an environment selector, an icon picker (Server, Cloud, Container, CPU, Globe, Rocket, Database, Terminal, Box, Layers), per-environment command lists with numbered rows and up/down reorder buttons, an in-UI variable reference, and a Default Worktree Mode selector that sets what the New Worktree dialog pre-selects.

-Settings are stored under resourceEnvironments, activeResourceEnvironment, and defaultWorktreeMode in either ~/.daintree/projects/<sanitized-root>/settings.json (user-local) or <projectRoot>/.daintree/settings.json (in-repo mode), matching the storage mode you chose for the project.
+Settings are stored as resourceEnvironments, activeResourceEnvironment and defaultWorktreeMode in either ~/.daintree/projects/<sanitized-root>/settings.json or <projectRoot>/.daintree/settings.json, matching the storage mode you chose for the project.

 Tip